killemov/Shift/README.md

 ## Improved files management.

-Double-click on a torrent row or select Detail from the torrent context menu, the LED on the left*, to view the files contained in the torrent.
+Double-click on a torrent row or select Detail from the torrent context menu, the LED on the left\*, to view the files contained in the torrent.
 The files are shown in a tree-like structure, with the important addition that this structure is fully functional.
 Change the download priority (high, normal, low, none) on a node, again from the context menu, and all subnodes are assigned the same priority.
 Oh, and you CAN change the priority of already downloaded files.
-<sup>* The LED also doubles as a selection indicator for batch commands, except Detail and Select.
+<sup>\* The LED also doubles as a selection indicator for batch commands, except Detail and Select.</sup>

 ## FILES WITHIN TORRENTS ARE LINKED!